nexmo-community/aws-comprehend/README.md

 git push heroku master
 ```

-On your Heroku dashboard where your connector application page is shown, click on `Open App` button, that URL will be the one to be used by your Vonage API application as where to submit the HTTP POST, e.g. `https://myappname.herokuapp.com/sentiment`.
+On your Heroku dashboard where your connector application page is shown, click on `Open App` button, that URL will be the one to be used by your Vonage API or Vonage Messages API application to submit sentiment analysis requests, e.g. `https://myappname.herokuapp.com/sentiment`.

 ### 1-click Heroku deployment

 Click the 'Deploy to Heroku' button at the top of this page, and follow the instructions to enter your Heroku application name and the 3 AWS parameter respective values retrieved from your AWS account.

-Once deployed, on the Heroku dashboard where your connector application page is shown, click on `Open App` button, that URL will be the one to be used by your Vonage API application as where to submit the HTTP POST, e.g. `https://myappname.herokuapp.com/sentiment`.
+Once deployed, on the Heroku dashboard where your connector application page is shown, click on `Open App` button, that URL followed by `/sentiment` will be the one to be used by your Vonage API application as where to submit the HTTP POST, e.g. `https://myappname.herokuapp.com/sentiment`.

 ### Quick test